hdelzein/lidar3DObjectDetection/README.md

 <img src="img/height_img.jpg"/>

-### Summary for Project Step Two. it is divided into two section.
+### Summary for Project Step Three. it is divided into two section.

 Task preparations: